-(w) Adjustments related In October 2023, the FASB issued ASU No. 2023-06, Disclosure Improvements: Codification Amendments in Response to the Spin-off

-During 2022, SEC's Disclosure Update and Simplification Initiative, which amends the Company identified certain improper classifications related to executive bonuses, other corporate charges incurred prior to the Separation that were incorrectly treated as equity contributions at the time disclosure or presentation requirements of the Spin-off rather than liabilities, and certain intangible assets post Separation that were incorrectly included a variety of topics in the opening balance at accounting standards codification in order to conform with certain SEC amendments in Release No. 33-10532, Disclosure Update and Simplification.
-The effective date for each amendment will be the time of date on which the Spin-off which belonged to SEC removes that related disclosure from its rules.
-However, if by June 30, 2027, the Former Parent.
-SEC has not removed the related disclosure from its regulations, the amendments will be removed from the Codification and not become effective.
-The Company recorded a reclassification of \$0.6 million from equity to accrued expenses to correct is evaluating the prior period classification and \$0.8 million from intangible assets to equity to correct the opening balance on the balance sheet for the year ended December 31, 2022.
-The Company determined that the potential impact of these reclassifications were not material to the current or prior period this guidance on its consolidated financial statements.
+In October 2023, the FASB issued Accounting Standards Update ("ASU") No. 2023-06, Disclosure Improvements: Codification Amendments in Response to the SEC's Disclosure Update and Simplification Initiative, which amends the disclosure or presentation requirements of a variety of topics in the accounting standards codification in order to conform with certain SEC amendments in Release No. 33-10532, Disclosure Update and Simplification.
+The effective date for each amendment will be the date on which the SEC removes that related disclosure from its rules.
+However, if by June 30, 2027, the SEC has not removed the related disclosure from its regulations, the amendments will be removed from the Codification and not become effective.
+The Company is evaluating the potential impact of this guidance on its consolidated financial statements.

-Additionally, In December 2023, the FASB issued ASU No. 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures.
-The amendments improve reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses.
-In addition, the amendments enhance interim disclosure requirements, clarify circumstances in which an entity can disclose multiple segment measures of profit or loss, provide new segment disclosure requirements for entities with a single reportable segment, and contain other disclosure requirements.
+In December 2023, the FASB issued ASU No. 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures.
+The amendments are intended to improve reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses.
+In addition, the amendments enhance interim disclosure requirements, clarify circumstances in which an entity can disclose multiple segment measures of profit or loss, provide new segment disclosure requirements for entities with a single reportable segment and contain other disclosure requirements.
 The amendments in this ASU are effective for all fiscal years beginning after December 15, 2023 and interim periods within fiscal years beginning after December 15, 2024.
 Early adoption is permitted.
 The amendments should be applied retrospectively to all prior periods presented in the financial statements.
-The Company is evaluating the potential impact of this guidance on September 27, 2022, its consolidated financial statements.
+The Company adopted ASU 2023-07 for the year ended December 31, 2024 (see Note 17 - Segment Information).

 In December 2023, the FASB issued ASU No. 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures.
 The amendments are intended to improve the transparency of income tax disclosures by requiring (1) consistent categories and greater disaggregation of information in the rate reconciliation and (2) income taxes paid disaggregated by jurisdiction.
 The amendments in this ASU should be applied on either a prospective or retrospective basis.
 The amendments in this ASU are effective for fiscal periods beginning after December 15, 2024.
 Early adoption is permitted.
-The Company ~~reached a settlement agreement~~ is evaluating the potential impact of this guidance on its consolidated financial statements.
+The Company is evaluating the potential impact of this guidance on its consolidated financial statements.